 Congratulations!
 You may be awaiting the birth of your child, have a newborn, or have a child who is several months old.
 No matter the stage of parenting you are currently in, you have been entrusted with a great gift from God.
 In your role as parent, you will serve as the first and most influencial teacher of your child's faith (among other things).
 We look forward to helping you in this role through the Sacrament of Baptism.

 Baptism is the first sacrament celebrated in the process of becoming a full member in the Catholic Church.
 The waters of baptism symbolize life and death, washing and cleansing, and the mystery of new life out of death.
 At the baptism of a child (or any person), we celebrate and reflect on God's unconditional love and welcome him or her into our faith.

 We have resumed the celebration of the baptism of young children.
-Saturday mornings at 9:00 am with a small group of families (5), with the ceremony taking place on the Duval Patio, with each family being brought individually to the baptismal font in the Church, for the rite of baptism.
+Ceremonies will be conducted in the Church, with each family being brought individually to the baptismal font in the Church for the rite of baptism.
 Only 10 guests per family are permitted at the ceremony at this time, and only 5 families will be accommodated per Saturday.
 Advance registration is required, as well as completion of the Infant Baptism Preparation Class Part I & II.

 Register any child under the age of 8 using the form and schedule below at least two months in advance of the date.
 Please note: No baptisms are held during Lent.

 Once you submit the form, we will review the information and contact you by email confirming your child's baptism date.
 If you do not receive an email from us within 72 hours of submitting your form, contact us directly at (310) 566-1523.
 Your baptism date is not confirmed until you receive that email.

 When completeing registration, please use the drop down menu to select "To Be Determined" as your option.
 Our Sacraments Coordinator will contact you directly to coordinate a date and time.